Jaworzno: History

 In the Middle Ages, a gord was established on the Grodzisko hill, traces of which can still be found.
-First known mention of Jaworzno comes from the year 1229, and in 1335, a parish church of St. Wojciech existed here.
+The first known mention of Jaworzno comes from 1229, and in 1335, a parish church of St. Wojciech existed here.
 Jaworzno remained a small village, located in western Lesser Poland, near the much larger and more important town of Chrzanów.
 From 1179, the nearby Przemsza river marked the border between Lesser Poland and Silesia.
 It also became a state border of Poland until 1922.
 The area of Jaworzno was originally under the rule of the bishops of Kraków.
 After Austria seized Silesia at the end of the 17th century, several coal mines were developed near Jaworzno.
-In the 18th century, deposits of silver, lead, iron and zinc were found here.
-In 1767, first coal mine in the Polish–Lithuanian Commonwealth was opened in Szczakowa.
+In the 18th century, silver, lead, iron, and zinc deposits were found here.
+In 1767, the first coal mine in the Polish–Lithuanian Commonwealth was opened in Szczakowa.

-After the Partitions of Poland Jaworzno belonged to the Habsburg Empire.
-In 1809 – 1815 it was part of the Duchy of Warsaw, and in 1815–1846, it belonged to the Free City of Krakow, which in 1846 was annexed by the Austrian Empire.
+After the Partitions of Poland, Jaworzno belonged to the Habsburg Empire, in 1809 – 1815 it was part of the Duchy of Warsaw, and in 1815–1846, it belonged to the Free City of Krakow, which in 1846 was annexed by the Austrian Empire.
 Jaworzno remained in Austrian Galicia until November 1918.
-In the 19th century, the village became famous for the so-called Three Emperors' Corner, where borders of three powers met (German Empire, Russian Empire and Austria-Hungary).
-In 1847 a new railway line connects Jaworzno's Szczakowa district with Kraków and Prussian Upper Silesia.
+In the 19th century, the village became famous for the so-called Three Emperors' Corner, where the borders of three powers met (German Empire, Russian Empire, and Austria-Hungary).
+In 1847, a new railway line connected Jaworzno's Szczakowa district with Kraków and Prussian Upper Silesia.
 The village became a center of industrialization.
 A power plant was opened in 1898, and Jaworzno's coal mines extracted 84% of Galician coal.
-Several new factories were established here in the late 19th and early 20th century.
+Several new factories were established here in the late 19th and early 20th centuries.
 As a result, on September 21, 1901, Emperor Franz Joseph I granted a town charter to Jaworzno.